cropgeeks/hpc-help/faq.rst

 How do I get an account on the system?
 --------------------------------------

-Please visit https://forms.gle/dKAp2aCy2YnG26SAA to request an account.
-Further details are available on the :doc:`user-accounts` page.
+Please visit :doc:`user-accounts` for details.

 How do I connect to the cluster?
 --------------------------------

 The cluster’s head node (where you can submit jobs from) is called ``gruffalo``, and you'll need an SSH client to connect.
-SSH is built into Linux and macOS, whereas for Windows you'll need to install a separate client; WSL, Cygwin, and PuTTY are all good choices.
+One is built into Linux and macOS, but for Windows you'll need to install a separate client; WSL, Cygwin, and PuTTY are all good choices.

 Connect to the system via ssh using::